cscart/docs/en/cscart_addons/addons/mailchimp_advanced/index.rst

     .. fancybox:: img/MailingList1.png
      :alt: Mailing list setting

-    4. Open the MailChimp Advanced add-on settings
+    4. Open the MailChimp Light add-on settings

     5. Select the storefronts to display the checkboxes on